donhenton/SpringMVC-okta/README.md

 ## Configure Your Okta Account

-Create a standard demo Okta organization, do not activate MFA This code uses a the direct api NOT oauth
+Create a standard demo Okta organization, do not activate MFA

+This code uses the direct api NOT oauth